-The idea of edge computing is to use the Internet of Things (IoT) which will allow a system to collect data, process and analyze it directly at the source.
-At its core, edge computing is just a small-scale representation of AI which uses big data as most of these devices constitute only a few sensors and microprocessors that work in an autonomous, decentralized manner.
+The idea of edge computing is to use the Internet of Things (IoT) which will allow a system to collect data, process, and analyze it directly at the source.
+At its core, edge computing is just a small-scale representation of AI that uses big data.
+Most of these devices constitute only a few sensors and microprocessors that work in an autonomous, decentralized manner.
 This approach has several advantages over a traditional cloud computing system.
 These include:

 Processing power is one of the few parameters that has been increasing exponentially with the advent of new approaches.
-The same holds true when we apply AI in computing processes.
+The same holds true when we apply AI to computing processes.

 A technological development that has been in the backseat for quite a while, this year we might see bots which are powered by this huge chunk of data.
 This can massively affect the way they interact and respond to queries and comments.
 In conclusion, big data will essentially play a crucial role in the advent of next-generation chatbots.

 We all know what Blockchain is, and even though most of this technology’s current applications are limited to cryptocurrency and finance, there are several lesser-known applications of Blockchain that could change the way we work with data.